The Denson Firm

 • A potential drop in violent crime if perpetrators believe that someone will use force to stop them

-These benefits rest on the belief in an individual’s autonomy and their right to protect themselves, their property, and others.
+These benefits rest on the belief in an individual’s autonomy and right to protect themselves, their property, and others.
 Victims may be able to defend themselves more easily without the responsibility of retreating first.

-Cons of Florida’s Stand Your Ground Law
+Cons of Florida’s Stand Your Ground Laws

 Other objections include the following: